 - You want to describe the mechanism that has produced the data - "replace" many numbers by a small data generation rule - so that the rule makes sense in your domain - Example: "WorkTime = UnderstandingTime + ConstructionTime.
 UnderstandingTime is 17 minutes per requirements document page on average.
-ConstructionTime is ..." - Such models are the quantitative ingredients of theories - Theories are fundamental for progress in software engineering methods - Once a theory has been validated, it tells you where the most progress can be made - and provides a framework of thinking for practitioners inputs and outputs
+ConstructionTime is ..." - Such models are the quantitative ingredients of theories - (most theory elements will be qualitative) - Theories are fundamental for progress in software engineering methods - Once a theory has been validated, it tells you where the most progress can be made - and provides a framework of thinking for practitioners